astaaudzi/relictCrustaceans/README.md

 # relictCrustaceans
 Analysis of "glacial relict" crustacean distributions in Lithuania

 The anaysis presented here is currently under review in a manuscript "Does the Ice Age legacy end in Central Europe?
-The shrinking distributions of glacial relict crustaceans" by K Arbaciauskas, C Smith, A Audzijonyte
+The shrinking distributions of glacial relict crustaceans in Lithuania" by A Audzijonyte, K Arbaciauskas, C Smith

 A preprint of this work can be found [here](https://www.biorxiv.org/content/10.1101/2022.11.23.517644v1.abstract)